 After being unable to reach Chelsey about the extra charge, Wimberly decided to file a credit card chargeback.
 She never reached out directly to the cruise line.
 That proved to be a mistake.

 The Fair Credit Billing Act allows consumers to file disputes over billing errors.
 However, consumers must attempt to resolve any dispute directly with the merchant before filing a chargeback.
 There are a variety of reasons that this is important.
 In this case, Wimberly would have discovered some critical information about the status of her cruise if she had contacted MSC before she left for Europe.

 When MSC didn’t fight the chargeback, Wimberly won the dispute.
 The bank permanently reversed the extra $862 charge.
 And Wimberly and her friends began to pack for their much-anticipated cruise.

 MSC: “We canceled your cruise for nonpayment”

-Without ever receiving any boarding documents or further instructions from Chelsey, Wimberly boarded a flight to Spain.
+Without ever receiving any boarding documents for the cruise or further instructions from Chelsey, Wimberly flew to Spain.
 She carried only a copy of her original confirmation from the travel agent.
 The lack of boarding information should have been a signal that something was wrong with her cruise reservation.
 But in Wimberly’s vacation excitement, that warning sign passed without notice.

 When Wimberly tried to board the ship, however, a different sign from MSC made itself completely clear: A stop sign.